p2abcengine/p2abcengine/README.md

 Usage
 ==========

 See the page on integration for information on how to [integrate the ABCE][wikiintegration].
+Or the page on how to build the ABCE for information on [how to build the ABCE for development][wikihowtobuild].

 [wikihome]: https://github.com/p2abcengine/p2abcengine/wiki
 [wikiintegration]: https://github.com/p2abcengine/p2abcengine/wiki/Integrating%20the%20ABC-Engine